Rhaetian Railway: Albula line (Thusis–St. Moritz)

-Albula tunnel

 In 2009 it was announced that an examination of the Albula Tunnel conducted in 2006 had found major degradation of the tunnel, with over 60% of the lining in need of replacement.
 Furthermore, the bores are small by modern standards, and cabling, signalling and drainage all need replacement.
 As a result, it was announced that an inquiry would decide between two options for action: a comprehensive renewal of the existing tunnel, or the construction of a new bore to modern standards.
 As a result of this inquiry, RhB decided to build a new tunnel.
 Construction began in 2015, with the new tunnel opening in 2022 and the project completed including refurbishment of the old tunnel in 2023.

+Samedan–Pontresina line

 Reichenau–Disentis/Mustér line

 The Reichenau to Disentis/Mustér line links the rest of the Rhaetian Railway network with the Matterhorn Gotthard Bahn.
 It branches from the line to Thusis behind the shared Rhine bridge.

 The line, which was opened progressively between 1903 and 1912, has been electrified since 1922.